-We are delighted that our patrons are Clive Radley (England and Middlesex CC – Clive scored well over 25,000 runs in his First Class career) and Liam Norwell (the current Gloucestershire CC fast bowler and Cornwall bred).
+We are delighted that our three patrons are Clive Radley (England and Middlesex CCC – Clive scored well over 25,000 runs in his First Class career), Liam Norwell (the current Warwickshire CCC fast bowler and Cornwall bred) and Jake Libby (the current Worcestershire CCC batsman).
 The Trust is immensely grateful for their support and encouragement.

 Clive was a England, Middlesex and Norfolk Minor County Cricket player.
 Clive played for England in eight tests making his debut against New Zealand in 1977-78 at the age of 34.
 Clive played his First Class cricket for Middlesex County and made 559 appearances in all.